openvinotoolkit/openvino_notebooks/README.md

 > **NOTE**: The notebooks are currently in **beta**.
 We plan to publish a stable release this summer.
 In the meantime, please try the beta notebooks and provide feedback.
 You can submit [issues](https://github.com/openvinotoolkit/openvino_notebooks/issues) on GitHub and join our [developer Discord\*](https://discord.com/invite/pWGcWpyx7x) to get updates.
 We look forward to hearing from you!

-A collection of ready-to-run Python\* notebooks for learning and experimenting with the OpenVINO Developer Tools.
-The notebooks are meant to provide an introduction to OpenVINO basics and teach developers how to leverage our APIs for optimized deep learning inference in your application.
+A collection of ready-to-run Python\* notebooks for learning and experimenting with OpenVINO developer tools.
+The notebooks are meant to provide an introduction to OpenVINO basics and teach developers how to leverage our APIs for optimized deep learning inference in their applications.

 ## Getting Started